drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-postgresql-source/_index.md

 - **name** is the **id** of the Source and must be unique.
 This id is used in a Continuous Query definitions to identify which Sources the Continuous Query subscribes to for change events.
 - **spec.kind** must be **PostgreSQL**

-The following table describes the PostgrSQL specific properties:
+The following table describes the PostgreSQL specific properties:
 |Property|Description|
 |-|-|
 |host|The **host name** of the PostgreSQL database server.|